-0. INTRODUCTION

-INTRODUCTION
+1. Introduction

-- Scope - Regulatory Landscape - 0.1 Scope Broker Fiduciary Rating (BFR): Securities Brokers (henceforth referred to as 'brokers' or 'brokerage firms') play a critical role in capital markets by facilitating trades for all categories of investors.
+Scope: Opinion on relative management quality, customer service and sustainability of operations of a broker 1.1 Scope: Securities Brokers (henceforth referred to as 'brokers' or 'brokerage firms') play a critical role in capital markets by facilitating trades for all categories of investors.
 Brokerage industry is characterized as very dynamic and volatile due to its direct dependency on the performance of capital markets.
-PACRA's Broker Fiduciary Rating aims to facilitate investors in differentiating between brokers on the basis of management quality, customer service and sustainability of operations. - 0.1.1 An entity licensed under Securities Brokers (Licensing and Operations) Regulations, 2016, is permitted to provide brokering services (equity, fixed income, and commodity), provide and arrange leverage products (Margin Trading System, Margin Financing, short selling, and Securities Lending and Borrowing) and can also engage in advisory and underwriting.
+PACRA's Broker Fiduciary Rating aims to facilitate investors in differentiating between brokers on the basis of management quality, customer service and sustainability of operations.

+1.2 Overview: An entity licensed under Securities Brokers (Licensing and Operations) Regulations, 2016, is permitted to provide brokering services (equity, fixed income, and commodity), provide and arrange leverage products (Margin Trading System, Margin Financing, short selling, and Securities Lending and Borrowing) and can also engage in advisory and underwriting.
 For underwriting, the broker needs to be registered with SECP as an underwriter in compliance with Underwriter Rules, 2015.
-Meanwhile, Brokers who are not engaged in proprietary trading may apply for license to undertake Investment Advisory Services only for managing discretionary or non-discretionary portfolios for both individual and institutional clients under NBFC Regulations, 2008. - 0.1.2 This rating methodology document delineates factors incorporated in PACRA's rating opinion to enable investors, market participants and lenders in understanding the rating considerations.
-The envisaged broker rating is based on both qualitative and quantitative factors to reflect the relative management quality, services provided and sustainability of operations.
-These factors include, i) Profile, ii) Ownership, iii) Governance, iv) Management and Client Services, v) Internal Controls and Regulatory Compliance, vi) Business Sustainability and, vii) Financial Sustainability. - 0.1.3 PACRA uses these key parameters to assess the quality of operations of a broker and the services offered by it.
-Each parameter is assessed individually.
-These are then aggregated to arrive at the final rating.
-Each factor has sub factors and assigned a weightage to come up with an opinion. - 0.1.4 BFR has five rating categories from "BFR1" to "BFR5" with BFR1 being the highest.
-In addition, the scale will be appended with "+" and "++" signs to denote relative status within a category except for "BFR1" and "BFR5". - 0.2 Regulatory Landscape: Brokers are regulated primarily by the Securities and Exchange Commission of Pakistan (SECP).
+Meanwhile, Brokers who are not engaged in proprietary trading may apply for license to undertake Investment Advisory Services only for managing discretionary or non-discretionary portfolios for both individual and institutional clients under NBFC Regulations, 2008.

+1.3 Regulatory Landscape: Brokers are regulated primarily by the Securities and Exchange Commission of Pakistan (SECP).
 The regulator has designed a comprehensive set of laws and regulations for brokers.
 Following are the key regulations applicable to the brokers: